What causes infidelity in relationships?

 Impulsive spouses tend to act on their immediate thoughts, feelings, and desires without considering the consequences.

 We seem to be living in an age where self-discipline and self-regulation are the quaint artifacts of a simpler time.
-Some thought-leaders have speculated that technology is aggravating ICD’s by bestowed instant gratification upon us as a cultural norm.
+Some thought-leaders have speculated that technology is aggravating ICD’s by bestowed instant gratification upon us as a cultural norm, but brain science may point to dietary changes resulting in lower levels of serotonin as contributing factors as well.

-This study, because of it’s narrow focus on young adults, offers suggestive, but unconvincing evidence of the role that poor impulse control might play in infidelity in an older population.
+This study, because of a narrow focus on young adults, offers suggestive, but unconvincing evidence of the role that poor impulse control might play in infidelity in an older population.

 The question of the role of poor impulse control is interesting, but this particular study isn’t going to be of much help, in my opinion.
 Most young adults between the age of 17 to 25 do not yet have fully mature, adult brains.